-If you believe that music has a key role to play in every young person’s education, and you’re determined to bring the subject alive for pupils, this course will provide you with access to becoming an inspiring teacher.
+Do you believe that music has a key role to play in every young person’s education?
+Are you determined to bring the subject alive for pupils?
+If so, our PGCE Secondary Music course will provide you with access to becoming an inspiring teacher.

 Our students have gone on to work with companies such as: